DID YOU EXPERIENCE RETALIATION IN THE WORKPLACE? CALL US TODAY!

 Addressing employer retaliation acts using internal channels is always the first best step towards finding a solution.
 It would be best if you asked for an explanation from the internal authorities like the human resource body to establish their reasons for undertaking negative acts.
 An employer might change your job schedule because you had earlier sought for a reschedule in the past.

 Where your employer undertakes to change or admits to having undertaken retaliation acts unknowingly, such employers often change for the better.
 Only escalate a matter when your employer is unwilling to amend their wrongs.
-If you have been retaliated against by an employer at work in Los Angeles, the state’s fair employment agency or the Equal Employment Opportunity Commission can help address your claim.
+The state’s fair employment agency or the Equal Employment Opportunity Commission can help address your claim.

 How can I build my retaliation case?